 The final EIS was in fact issued in August, and found few environmental problems with the Keystone XL project, cheering industry supporters.
 Nonetheless, the State Department said in its statement yesterday that “the Department does not have sufficient time to obtain the information necessary to assess whether the project, in its current state, is in the national interest.”

 The president, as is his wont, blamed Republicans for the decision; he said the GOP deadline “prevented a full assessment of the pipeline’s impact.”
 He further claimed “commitment to American-made energy that creates jobs…” Just, apparently, not these jobs.

 Is the Keystone XL pipeline in the national interest?
-It would put thousands of struggling construction laborers to work and further our access to a friendly source of crude oil, enhancing our energy security.
+It would create jobs and further our access to a friendly source of crude oil, enhancing our energy security.
 As Montana Gov. Brian Schweitzer, a Democrat, said earlier, “The country needs conflict-free oil.”

-What Keystone XL fails to do is dovetail with the president’s relentless Quixote-like quest for green energy or score sufficient political points.
+What Keystone XL fails to do is dovetail with the president’s relentless Quixote-like quest for green energy.
 President Obama would rather waste hundreds of millions of taxpayer dollars on Solyndra, a bankrupt, uncompetitive maker of solar panels, than allow the oil industry and its supporters in the GOP a win on an important and economically sound project.